Stevenage: Tudor, Stuart and Georgian eras

-In 1558 Thomas Alleyne, then the Rector of Stevenage, founded a free grammar school for boys, Alleyne's Grammar School, which, despite becoming a boys' comprehensive school in 1967, had an unbroken existence (unlike the grammar school in neighbouring Hitchin) until 1989, when it was merged with Stevenage Girls' School to become the Thomas Alleyne School.
+In 1558 Thomas Alleyne, then the Rector of Stevenage, founded a free grammar school for boys, Alleyne's Grammar School, which, despite becoming a boys' comprehensive school in 1967 (starting with the 1969 year), had an unbroken existence (unlike the grammar school in neighbouring Hitchin) until 1989, when it was merged with Stevenage Girls' School to become the Thomas Alleyne School.
 Francis Cammaerts was Headmaster of Alleyne's Grammar School from 1952 to 1961.
 The school, which has been since 1989 a mixed comprehensive school and is now an academy as of 2013, still exists on its original site at the north end of the High Street.
 It was intended to move the school to Great Ashby, but the Coalition government (2010–15) scrapped the move owing to budget cuts.

+The grade II listed Cromwell Hotel is a 16th century Jacobean farmhouse once owned by Oliver Cromwell's spymaster John Thurloe.
+It was confiscated during the Stuart Restoration of 1660 and became a hotel in 1925.
+The hangman Albert Pierrepoint frequently stayed here when travelling to London for an execution.

 During the 17th century, the Elizabethan house at 37 High Street was the home of greengrocer and churchwarden Henry Trigg.
 Trigg was a philanthropist who donated another of his properties to serve as Stevenage's first workhouse.
-When Henry died in 1724 his coffin was placed in the rafters of the adoining barn to prevent resurrection men from stealing his remains.
+When Henry died in 1724 his coffin was placed in the rafters of the adjoining barn to prevent resurrection men from stealing his remains.
 In 1774, Trigg's house became the Old Castle coaching inn, and was used as a staging post by the Royal Mail.
 From 1999 until 2016 it served as a branch of NatWest, and as of 2022 it has been converted into a dentist's surgery.